TotallyGuy/Mannerism/conflicts.md

 The GM verifies that one follows from the other to continue the conflict.
 Otherwise the GM can suggest an alternative task to achieve the intention or a new intention that follows from the player character's task.
 Go back and forth until a conflict is established or one is no longer needed.

-The GM states which skill or spell is being used and whether the conflict is a Test or a Confrontation.
+The GM states which skill or spell is being used and whether the conflict is a test or a confrontation.

 #### **Tests**